vonderklaas/markdown-blog/content/blogs/web-development-basics.md

 - ES and Common modules

 **5\.
-Web server + Webpack**
+Adding Server**

-In this part, we will first cover communication on the internet from the perspective of client->server.
+In this part, we will first cover communication on the internet from the perspective of client-server.
 You will learn how your computer requests the remote server to display any website on the internet.

 Then we will create our custom Web Server, which will serve our HTML project, which we created in the sections before.

 Later in the section, we will dive into Webpack.
 Webpack is a bundler, and we will use it to bundle our javascript code together.
 You will learn how to write a javascript, which was impossible to write before.

-- client->sever, servers
+- client-sever, servers
 - Node JS, Webpack,

-**6. React JS**
+**6. Finally, React.js**

 The final part of this course will cover React JS library.
 You will learn to use React JS to create web applications with ease.
 You will create a final version of your web app.
 In the end, everything will connect, and you will understand how React JS works.

 - React JS
 - Hooks, State
 - Reactivity

-It will be a long journey, but you will become developers in the end.